ThePhD/ThePhD.github.io/_posts/2019-01-19-sol3 Compile-time Binary-size Reduction.markdown

 let us use them properly!

 With the above snippet, I'm in control.
 Now I don't need tuple.
 Or reflection.
 Or `reflexpr`.
 Or any of that.
 I get packs, I get to work with packs rather than treat each one like an ever-elusive, unobservable collection of maybe-Schrödinger's cats.
 I don't need to instantiate anything.
 I just let the compiler do the 1 operation people have been trying to propose since 2015; "get the element here from this pack".
 Now, regular programming paradigms mean something.
 I do not need a special crash course in `std::index_sequence` or `std::tuple` or a hand-rolled `type_list`.
 I don't need `std::tuple_element_t`: I'll have `decltype()`.
-I don't need `std::get<T>` or `std::get<N>`: I have `language_func_to_get_pack_element(i, args)`.
+I don't need `std::get<T>` or `std::get<N>`: I have `language_func_to_get_pack_element...(i, args)`.

 I don't care what the actual name is: bikeshed it to death. `static_pack_get` has 0 hits for code on GitHub, maybe use that name as a raw language keyword.
 Whatever it's called: _this_ is the feature I need.
 This is what I was hoping for since C++14.
 And C++17.
 And C++20.

 p1306 would be made even better if I could use a traditional for loop where I control the initializer and condition as well, without having to go through a `constexpr` version of `std::ranges::iota`.
 I sent an e-mail to the author of that paper, asking them to consider a traditional `constexpr` for loop with the typical expressions, just with the caveat that they must be compile-time ones.
 If that gets in, I don't need to drag in `std::ranges::iota` just to get some indices, or `std::tuple` just to create a tuple of numbers.

 This is the feature that is going to put the compilation time is back in my hands and not in a library abstraction I don't own.
-In perhaps hamster wheel levels of hilarity, when p0478 was rejected in _2015_ the _reason_ it was rejected was because they wanted someone to bring a paper forward for `language_func_to_get_pack_element(i, args)`.
+In perhaps hamster wheel levels of hilarity, when p0478 was rejected in _2015_ the _reason_ it was rejected was because they wanted someone to bring a paper forward for `language_func_to_get_pack_element...(i, args)`.
 Papers like that were brought forward, and they died too.
 Do I dip my hands into the pot and try to write that paper again?
 Do I revive it, knowing that it was killed and abandoned?

 Is that _really_ a good use of my time...?